Delhi govt to recommend names of doctors, health workers for Padma awards | Law-Order

 ''The last date to send recommendations to the central government is September 15.
 People need to send their recommendations to us by August 15, so the screened names could be sent timely to the Centre,'' he added.

-The Padma awards are given for distinguished and exceptional achievements or service in all fields or disciplines, such as Art, Literature and Education, Sports, Medicine, Social Work, Science and Engineering, Public Affairs, Civil Service, Trade and Industry, etc.
+The Padma Vibhushan, Padma Bhushan and Padma Shri awards are given for distinguished and exceptional achievements and service in different fields and disciplines such as art, literature and education, sports, medicine, social work, science and engineering, public affairs, civil service, trade and industry.

-All persons without the distinction of race, occupation, position or sex are eligible for these awards.
+Everyone without any distinction of race, caste, occupation, position or sex are eligible for the awards.
+However, government servants, including those working with PSUs -- except doctors and scientists -- are not eligible for the awards.

+The nominations are placed before the Padma awards committee, constituted by the prime minister every year.
+There is no cap on the number of awardees.
+Also, the states can make any number of recommendations for the awards.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)